pdobsan/oama/README.md

 ### Authorization for Organizational/Institutional accounts

-The authorization process of Organizational/Institutional accounts can slightly be different from of individual accounts and that might cause the authorization to fail.
-That is definitively the case for Google.

-When you invoke `mailctl` to authorize an account like this below:
+The authorization process of Organizational/Institutional accounts can slightly be different from of individual accounts That is definitively the case for Google.
+When you want authorize such an account invoke `mailctl` like this:

-    mailctl authorize <service> <email>
+    mailctl authorize <service> <email> --company

-the program takes you to a login page at the given `<service>` and derived from the `<email>` address.
-In the case of `username@company.com` that could be a different login page from the "normal" login page.
-The solution is to invoke authorization like:

-    mailctl authorize <service> <company>

-where `<company>` is just a name not a complete email address.
-Then simply pick the right account on Google's login page.
-Since now the only usage of `<company>` here is for the name of the `.auth` file `mailctl` will create you just need to pick something that makes sense and doesn't interferes with your other accounts.

 ## Configuration